 Up until the Game Boy Advance family, there was full backward compatibility to play any Game Boy game.
 Nintendo put breaks to that with the launch of the DS family in the handheld consoles segment.

-There is no doubt about Game Boy having amongst the best classic games to play.
-In the era full of complex multi-players and DLC-laden games, relish the nostalgia and play Game Boy games on iPhone without requiring the actual console.
+There is no doubt that Game Boy Advance has amongst the best classic games to play.
+In an era full of complex multi-players and DLC-laden games, relish the nostalgia and play Game Boy games on iPhone without requiring the actual console.

-Play all your favorites GB games using any of the best Game Boy Emulator for iPhone.
+Play all your favorite GBA games using any of the best Game Boy Advance Emulator for iPhone.
 No jailbreak is required either, as virtually all the emulators we are going to be discussing forward.

 Best Game Boy Emulator for iPhone